Nanobot Algorithms for Treatment of Diffuse Cancer

 \subsection{Related Work}

 Nanoparticles' and nanorobots' uniquely small size makes for great potential in their use in medical applications such as diagnostics, tissue engineering, and drug delivery.
 Early works in these areas of nanomedicine are presented in \cite{crandall1996nanotechnology,freitas1999nanomedicine}.
 The specific application that is most relevant to us in our work here is that of targeted drug delivery by nanoparticles, specifically for cancer treatment, which is explored in \cite{brigger2012nanoparticles, kostarelos2010nanorobots, zhang2023advanced}.
 Using nanoparticles for drug delivery promises reduced side effects as nanoparticles' potential for precision surpasses most other platforms.
 Instead of administering a toxic drug to a larger region of cells surrounding those specific cells actually needing the drug, precise targeted drug delivery can limit this exposure of the toxic drug to extraneous cells.
 Such treatment by nanobots would ideally have the same level of efficacy as more traditional methods of treatment such as chemotherapy, if not better, in addition to significantly reduced side effects.
-Despite the benefits and potential, nanoparticles' extremely small size often yields limited and/or nonexistent capabilities in sensing, locomotion, computation, and communication, bringing along challenges.
+Despite the benefits and potential, nanoparticles' extremely small size often yields limited and/or nonexistent capabilities in sensing, locomotion, computation, memory, and communication, bringing along challenges.
 While the general problem of having a collective of agents locate an unknown target site when long-distance sensing is impossible is well-studied in the field of swarm robotics, these other limitations in agent capabilities represent a largely novel problem requiring novel algorithmic strategies for agent coordination.
 For example, while the work in \cite{strano} shows early promise for basic memory and computation being able to be carried out onboard micro- and nano-scopic particles, much remains to be done for proper medical application of \cite{strano} and other similar technologies.